sdeoras/kv/README.md

 ```

 ## usage
-This package defines an interface and provides following implementations:
+This package defines a minimalist key-value interface and provides following implementations:
 * boltdb
 * in-memory database
 * Google cloud data-store

+## keys
+Keys can be simple strings or be written in a filepath format, e.g. `a/b/c/myKey`.
+Keys are parsed
+and appropriate nested tree structure is constructed for whichever backend is being used.

+Furthermore, a tree can be deleted simply by entering partial key (e.g. `a/b`), that is a common
+prefix to other keys in that tree.

+Leading `/` is ignored, i.e., `/a/b/c/myKey` is the same as `a/b/c/myKey`.

-### boltdb backend
+### using boltdb database as backend
 To create an instance of `kv` using `boltdb` as
 backend you can use the `NewBoltKv` function as follows.
 A namespace is
 simply a partition inside the database file.